WheezyE/Winelink/docs/README.md

 ## Known issues
  - The internet isn't working for some reason.
- - VARA has some graphical glitches (screen looks black) when run through RMS Express.
  - When VARA is run by itself, the CPU gauge doesn't seem to display.
  - The installation takes about 90 minutes
  - If you get crashes when running RMS Express, just keep re-running RMS Express until it doesn't crash anymore.